mozilla/fxa/packages/fxa-auth-server/docs/api.md

 #### GET /account/profile

-:lock::unlock: Optionally authenticated with OAuth bearer token, or HAWK-authenticated with session token
+:lock: authenticated with OAuth bearer token, or HAWK-authenticated with session token
 <!--begin-route-get-accountprofile-->
 Get the email and locale of a user.